AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/resource-pools/associate-resource-pools-with-projects-and-templates.md

   </tr>
   <tr data-mc-conditions="">
    <td role="rowheader">Object permissions</td>
-   <td> <p>Manage permissions for the projects, templates, and users you associate the resource pools with</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects in Adobe Workfront</a>.</p> </td>
+   <td> <p>Manage permissions for the projects, templates, and users you associate the resource pools with</p> <p>For information on requesting additional access, see <a href="../../../workfront-basics/grant-and-request-access-to-objects/request-access.md" class="MCXref xref">Request access to objects </a>.</p> </td>
   </tr>
  </tbody>
 </table>